numery009/Angular-Basic-2.0/README.md

 # Wildcard Route and Redirecting Routes:

-By using the wildcard route we can configure the 404 not found error if the user use any not configure URL keep (**)   wildcard route on bottom of all aroute
+By using the wildcard route we can configure the 404 not found error if the user use any not configure URL keep (**)   wildcard route on bottom of all route.

+Default Routing ->
+{Path: component: DepartmentListComponent}

+For Redirecting Route ->

+{Path: '', redirectTo:'/departments', pathmatch: full}
+3 parameter need to provide for the redirecting route

+path -> Redirect to and pathmatch path -> any
+Redirectto-> any
+PathMatch -> Prefix and full